For Series A B2B SaaS · Allston Labs

 32 domains, 96 inboxes, zero burned in 90 days.
 Primary-tab placement above 98%.

-B2B SaaS company, Series B, four AEs, eight-figure ARR.
-Inherited a 12-domain sending estate from the batch era with two domains already blocklisted, no centralized warmup discipline, and a reply queue that ran from the head of sales' personal inbox.
-We rebuilt the estate from scratch — 32 domains across two TLDs, 96 sending inboxes, isolated subdomain architecture with the corporate root unaffected — and ran a 28-day phased warmup before the AEs touched anything.
+B2B SaaS, Series B, four AEs, eight-figure ARR.
+They inherited a 12-domain sending estate from the batch era with two domains already blocklisted, no centralized warmup discipline, and a reply queue that ran from the head of sales' personal inbox.
+We rebuilt the estate from scratch — 32 domains across two TLDs, 96 sending inboxes, isolated subdomain architecture with the corporate root untouched — and ran a 28-day phased warmup before the AEs touched anything.

-Seed-list testing across Gmail, Outlook, Yahoo, iCloud, and a representative Exchange tenant tracks 98%+ primary placement at a weekly cadence.
-Reply routing into AE-specific Slack channels with a four-hour triage SLA.
-Zero domains burned across the 90-day period.
+Seed-list testing across Gmail, Outlook, Yahoo, iCloud, and a representative Exchange tenant tracks 98%+ primary placement weekly.
+Reply routing into AE-specific Slack channels with a four-hour SLA.
+Zero domains burned across the 90 days.

 AE-level result: meeting-booked rate from outbound up 2.4x against the prior quarter at the same sending volume.
 The AEs spent the quarter on discovery and multi-thread, not on debugging deliverability.